ulan-24/ansible.openvpn/README.md

   `ansible-playbook [options] --skip-tags "client"`

 ### LDAP
 LDAP auth is enabled by default.
 The OpenVPN client file `openvpn-client.ovpn` can be imported into a mobile/desktop app which will prompt for the VPN user's LDAP credentials.
 An OpenVPN LDAP schema can be found in `roles/openvpn/files/ldap/openvpn-ldap.schema`.

 ### Client
-- Find your intial client info:

-  - `{client_name}.crt` - {certpath}/pki/issued/{client_name.cert}

-  - `{client_name}.key` - {certpath}/pki/private/{client_name.key}

-- Fill in `template.ovpn` with info or use ovpn generators to generate `.ovpn` profiles.
+By default this Playbook uses LDAP auth over certificate based authentication.
+While using LDAP auth the client `openvpn-client.ovpn` file only requires the CA cert and tls-crypt key.

 ###### Notes
 - To have the EasyRSA role generate a new PKI, Certificate Authority (CA) and Server certs/keys, the `pki` directory within `/etc/easyrsa/` must not be present.
 The role will not overwrite an existing PKI and related files.